 If you are continuing it as a business and not as an occasional ride share, you need to register for an ABN and GST through the Government’s business portal.
 The costs associated with can be found from the ASIC website or the Victorian Government Business portal (If you are in Victoria, otherwise look for information in your respective states) .
 Once you become a Uber driver you will have to submit BAS (Business activity Statement) at specific intervals to the ATO.
 If you require professional help for this, you have to consider related expenses.
 It is easy as 1,2,3 and can be done with the click of your mouse at the comfort of your home.

 You will find detailed information on, how to become a Uber driver in their website.
-The process we describe here are solely for the purpose of estimating the costs associated with it.
+The process we describe here is solely for the purpose of estimating the costs associated with it.

 You need a car that is less than 10 years old in fairly good condition.
 Uber will inspect the car prior to approval.
 The car needs to be insured and you have to upload the insurance certificate for approval.
 Please note that some insurance companies will charge more if you are using your car for Uber.

 If you don’t have a car that is less than 10 years old, you have the option of renting a car through Uber approved car rentals.
 The weekly rent will cost you anything from $260 to $350 depending on the car.
-But remember, you can rent the car only though Uber approved rentals and not the one of your choice.
+You are supposed to rent the car only though Uber approved rentals and not the one of your choice.
 If you are renting your car, ensure that you are going for an unlimited Kilometres plan.
 If not, once you cross the Km limit,the extra you need to pay for each Km you drive, will eat into your earnings.
 A fuel efficient car is another necessity.

 With rentals you can drive a near brand new car in a perfect condition and don’t have to worry about maintenance and other stuff.
-You can drive with the confidence of a new car.
-But the rental companies will charge extra daily administration cost for road tolls, if you incur, which usually come under $4 for a day.
+You can drive with the confidence that only a new car can offer.
+But the rental companies will charge extra daily administration costs for road tolls, if you incur one, which usually comes under $4 for a day.
 In the event of an accident, apart from the standard excess, you will have to fork out another $500 – 600, depending on the rental provider.